astrowp/docs/install-wordpress.md

 1. Sign up for hosting.

- - You can use a temporary domain provided by the web host, or you can connect a custom domain, either works fine.
+ - You can use the temporary domain provided by most web hosts, or you can connect a custom domain, either works fine.
  - You don't need to get flashy hosting :) Remember, WordPress is only for the backend; it's completely decoupled from the static frontend.

 2. Install a blank WordPress site.